Functionalism in Psychology and Sociology Explained

 Functionalism in education: Durkheim, Parsons, and how society shapes schooling.
 A clear guide to the functionalist perspective on education for students and teachers.

 Durkheim (1925) identified two core functions of schooling.
 The first is socialisation: transmitting to each generation the norms, values, and collective sentiments of the wider society.
-The second is skills transmission: equipping pupils with the specific competencies required to occupy their eventual position in the division of labour.
+The second is skills transmission: equipping learners with the specific competencies required to occupy their eventual position in the division of labour.
 Both functions serve social integration, though by different mechanisms.

 The concept that sociologists now call the hidden curriculum originates in Durkheim's analysis of moral education.
 Alongside the formal timetable, schools transmit discipline, deference to authority, and habits of punctuality and effort.
-Pupils learn to subordinate immediate desires to institutional rules, which Durkheim saw as essential preparation for adult civic and working life.
-Davis and Moore (1945) developed this functionalist logic further, arguing that education performs a role allocation function: by grading and differentiating pupils, schools sort individuals into positions matched to their abilities, which in turn ensures that the most important social roles are filled by the most capable people.
+Learners learn to subordinate immediate desires to institutional rules, which Durkheim saw as essential preparation for adult civic and working life.
+Davis and Moore (1945) developed this functionalist logic further, arguing that education performs a role allocation function: by grading and differentiating learners, schools sort individuals into positions matched to their abilities, which in turn ensures that the most important social roles are filled by the most capable people.

 The sharpest critique of this position came from Bowles and Gintis (1976), whose correspondence principle argued that the structure of schooling mirrors the hierarchy of the workplace.
-Pupils learn to accept authority, compete as individuals, and submit to external assessment, not to develop as citizens but to become compliant workers.
+Learners learn to accept authority, compete as individuals, and submit to external assessment, not to develop as citizens but to become compliant workers.
 Where Durkheim saw social reproduction as functional, Bowles and Gintis saw it as serving capitalist class interests.
 For teachers engaging with A-level sociology, this debate between consensus and conflict readings of education's social role is foundational.

 In psychology, functionalism emphasises the importance of understanding mental processes in terms of their adaptive functions for the individual.
 Unlike humanistic psychology, which focuses on personal growth and self-actualisation, functionalism examines how behaviours serve specific purposes.
 This perspective shares common ground with behaviourism in its focus on observable outcomes, yet differs in its emphasis on mental processes and consciousness.
 While cognitivism examines internal thought processes, functionalism asks why these processes exist and what adaptive purposes they serve.
 Here, we will explore the definition of functionalism in both sociology and psychology, its key principles, and its impact on the study of human behaviour and society.